collapsed-stacks/startups/questions/9660/countries-with-favorable-laws-to-startups.md

 - tagged: `legal`
 - score: 4

-<p>This is an exact quote from a lawyer friend of mine, "The USA is the easiest place to file a lawsuit."
-I saw a few other threads about where is the easiest place to set up a startup that were too generic, so this thread is much more specific.</p>
+This is an exact quote from a lawyer friend of mine, "The USA is the easiest place to file a lawsuit."
+I saw a few other threads about where is the easiest place to set up a startup that were too generic, so this thread is much more specific.

-<p>In terms of this question to be much more specific, what country(ies) are:
+In terms of this question to be much more specific, what country(ies) are:
 1. Difficult to file lawsuits against businesses
 2. Low cost of living for startups
-3. Encourage startups through favorable taxation</p>
+3. Encourage startups through favorable taxation

-<p>I can't imagine more than three countries total exist; from my research, I've found some countries that have one or two items on that list - like Singapore is more difficult to file a lawsuit than the US, but has a very high cost for startups.</p>
+I can't imagine more than three countries total exist; from my research, I've found some countries that have one or two items on that list - like Singapore is more difficult to file a lawsuit than the US, but has a very high cost for startups.

 ## Answer 9690